THIS ART BEGAN BECAUSE OF A DEATH,

 ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆

-BURGOON FAMILY HISTORY
+🔟 BURGOON FAMILY HISTORY

 The Burgoons are the Burguns from Burgundy, France, and were until our cordwainer patriarch, Jean Jacques Burgun, anglicized our family name (in 1740) while aboard the Palatinate tall ship Lydia sailing to Baltimore, MD in the Colonies.
 (P. 91, Ellis Island, NY Harbor records.)
 Burgoon's were of the pugilistic Burgundiōnes who kicked butt all over Europe starting in ca. 249 AD after they returned to the mainland from Burgundarholmr Island, Denmark.
 The Kingdom of the Burgundians became a renown part of France --- Burgundy, France.
 Carroll's great, great, ... uncle signed with Gen. George Washington's Continental Army that tented on Rebel Hill (Where Carroll lived), and Washington's blood-stained Army, marched past The Overhanging Rock at Gulph Mills for a frigid winter at Valley Forge.
-Carroll was named after Freemason Charles Carroll of Carrollton.
-CCC was JJ Burgoon's next door neighbor in a German community in Carroll County, Maryland.
+Carroll was named after Charles Carroll of Carrollton.
+CCC was JJ Burgoon's nextdoor neighbor in a German community in Carroll County, Maryland.

-Carroll's great, great, great, ... paternal uncle rode into Fort Worth in 1850;
+(Carroll's great, great, great, great, ... paternal uncle rode into Fort Worth in 1850;

-Carroll flew into DFW from PHL in June 1984, then onward in 2025.
+The artist, Carroll F. Burgoon, III, flew into DFW from PHL in '84, then onward in 2025.)